taylor/pair-cobbler/hub/etc/ppp/README.txt

+1) Symlink pair-net-hook from the pair user bin directory to /etc/ppp/pair-hook

-Add something like these to the up and down stuff
+2) Add something like these to the up and down scripts

-  [ -x /etc/ppp/pair-hook ] && /etc/ppp/pair-hook up "$@"
+  [ -x /etc/ppp/pair-hook ] && /etc/ppp/pair-hook pptp up "$@"

-  [ -x /etc/ppp/pair-hook ] && /etc/ppp/pair-hook down "$@"
+  [ -x /etc/ppp/pair-hook ] && /etc/ppp/pair-hook pptp down "$@"